matte21/kube-examples/staging/kos/README.md

   relationship with its counterpart on any other node.
 This is a code library that has a golang interface and is compiled into the connection agent.

+All components are created in the Kubernetes API namespace `example-com`.

 ## The SDN